-Science (K-12) Certificate in Biological Science, Chemistry, Earth Science or Physics
+Science Education (K-12) Certificate in Biological Sciences, Chemistry, Earth Sciences &/ or Physics

-This graduate-level program is designed for college graduates seeking initial certification as a teacher in one or more of the scientific disciplines (biological sciences, chemistry, earth sciences, physics).
+This Post-Baccalaureate Teacher Certification Program in Science is designed for college graduates seeking initial certification as a teacher in one or more of the scientific disciplines (biological sciences, chemistry, earth sciences, physics).
 The streamlined, rigorous, and sequential program of professional studies combines the best of theory, research, and practice.
 It is designed for part-time students who take one or two late afternoon/evening courses per semester.
-The final clinical experience (student teaching) at the end of the program requires full-time enrollment for one semester.
-The program is state approved and nationally accredited.
+The final clinical experience (student teaching and seminar) at the end of the program requires full-time enrollment for one semester.

 The course work in this program counts toward completion of the Master of Arts in Teaching (MAT).

-This is a 21-credit program requiring four courses taken in late afternoons/evenings followed by a full semester of full-time clinical experience (student teaching) in a host school in the region.
+The Post-Baccalaureate Teacher Certification Program in Science is a 21 credit graduate program requiring four courses taken in late afternoons/evenings followed by a semester of full-time student teaching.

-Science (K-12) Certificate in Biological Science, Chemistry, Earth Science, or Physics
+- Science Education (K-12) Certificate in Biological Sciences, Chemistry, Earth Sciences and/or Physics

 Kathleen M. Pierce, Ph.D.